awersching/wedder/README.md

 # wedder

 Wedder displays the current weather condition and temperature in a configurable format for status bars like [polybar](https://github.com/jaagr/polybar).
-The current weather is pulled from [OpenWeatherMap](https://openweathermap.org/) and you can either set your location manually or let it be determined by your IP.
+The current weather is pulled from [OpenWeatherMap](https://openweathermap.org/) and you can either set a location manually or let it be determined by your IP.

 ## Installation